Balake819/cse15L-labreports/labreport3.md

           Previously, we have noted a contralateral effect, in
 ```

-All of these examples are from the less documentation website: [less documentation website](https://man7.org/linux/man-pages/man1/grep.1.html)
+All of these examples are from the  [less documentation website](https://man7.org/linux/man-pages/man1/grep.1.html).